 Welles's hunch about Bushnell proved wise.
 By mid-July 1861, Bushnell had spoken to all the right people, and the bill had been introduced in Congress.
 On August 3, 1861, Abraham Lincoln signed it into law.
 Immediately Welles published an advertisement calling for plans for ironclad warships.
 Seventeen designers submitted proposals for the consideration of the Navy's Ironclad Board.
 From these seventeen, three designs were selected as "sufficiently meritorious to warrant construction."
 Among them was a design by Cornelius Bushnell himself.

 Using knowledge gained from his careers in shipping, ironworks, and railroads, Bushnell had developed a design for a conventional steamer armored with a layer of iron bars over iron rails.
 Seeking some confirmation of his ideas, Bushnell visited the New York office of Captain John Ericsson, renowned for his patented marine screw and other designs in the area of naval architecture.
 Bushnell asked Ericsson if he thought that his ship, later christened the Galena, could in fact carry the weight of the armor, armament, and operating equipment that Bushnell had proposed for its construction.
 Ericsson asked him to wait a day for an answer to his questions, and Bushnell agreed.

 According to Bushnell's own recollections, recorded in an 1877 letter to Gideon Welles, he returned the next day to collect Ericsson's verdict.
-Ericsson confirmed that the Galena could "easily carry the load" Bushnell had proposed, and further he asserted that it could "stand a six-inch shot if fired from a respectable distance."
+Ericsson confirmed that the Galena could "easily carry the load" Bushnell had proposed.
+Further, he asserted that it could "stand a six-inch shot if fired from a respectable distance."